dart-lang/sdk/runtime/docs/gc.md

 A tag of 1 has no penalty on heap object access because removing the tag can be folded into the offset used by load and store instructions.

 Heap objects are always allocated in double-word increments.
-Objects in old-space are kept at double-word alignment, and objects in new-space are kept offset from double-word alignment.
+Objects in old-space are kept at double-word alignment (address % double-word == 0), and objects in new-space are kept offset from double-word alignment (address % double-word == word).
 This allows checking an object's age without comparing to a boundry address, avoiding restrictions on heap placement and avoiding loading the boundry from thread-local storage.
 Additionally, the scavenger can quickly skip over both immediates and old objects with a single branch.

 | Pointer    | Referent                                |
 | ---        | ---                                     |